INDIVIDUAL RETIREMENT ACCOUNTS (IRAs)

 Tax Deductions: Consult your financial advisor, accountant or tax advisor for more information.

-2For the 2023 tax year, you may be eligible to make a maximum contribution if your modified adjusted gross income (MAGI) does not exceed $138,000 for single taxpayers or $218,000 for married taxpayers filing joint income tax returns.
-However, if your MAGI is within the phase-out ranges of $138,000-$153,000 for single taxpayers, $218,000-$228,000 for married taxpayers filing joint returns, or $0-$10,000 for married taxpayers filing separate returns, you may make a partial prorated contribution.
-For the 2024 tax year, you may be eligible to make a maximum contribution if your modified adjusted gross income (MAGI) does not exceed $146,000 for single taxpayers or $230,000 for married taxpayers filing joint income tax returns.
+2For the 2024 tax year, you may be eligible to make a maximum contribution if your modified adjusted gross income (MAGI) does not exceed $146,000 for single taxpayers or $230,000 for married taxpayers filing joint income tax returns.
 However, if your MAGI is within the phase-out ranges of $146,000-$161,000 for single taxpayers, $230,000-$240,000 for married taxpayers filing joint returns, or $0-$10,000 for married taxpayers filing separate returns, you may make a partial prorated contribution.
+If your MAGI exceeds these limits, you are not eligible to make Roth IRA contributions.
+You might however consider a Traditional IRA, which generally does not have income restrictions and holds certain tax advantages.
+For the 2025 tax year, you may be eligible to make a maximum contribution if your modified adjusted gross income (MAGI) does not exceed $150,000 for single taxpayers or $236,000 for married taxpayers filing joint income tax returns.
+However, if your MAGI is within the phase-out ranges of $150,000-$165,000 for single taxpayers, $236,000-$246,000 for married taxpayers filing joint returns, or $0-$10,000 for married taxpayers filing separate returns, you may make a partial prorated contribution.
 If your MAGI exceed these limits, you are not eligible to make Roth IRA contributions.
-You might however consider a Traditional IRA, which generally does not have income restrictions and holds certain tax advantages.
+You might however consider a Traditional IRA, which generally does not have income restrictions and holds certain tax advantage